-Indicator Description Poor (red) Fair (yellow) Excellent (black) Actions Setup method Indicates the setup method used and the number of measured points.
-N/A Orientation to line, or resection (2 p.)
-Resection (> 2 p.)
-To maximize accuracy, resection setup is recommended, as it allows for quality checks of the measured control points.
-Using at least three points enhances quality control.
-[0] 7瞭 P.) RTS height Provides an estimated elevation of the RTS above the floor.
-This indicator is shown after tracking the robot within a $5 \text{ m}^2$ (53.8 ft ) area on a flat surface (tilt below 0.5°). > 1.8 m (5.9 ft) 1-1.8 m (3.3- 5.9 ft) < 1 m (3.3 ft) Position the RTS at the lowest feasible height to minimize steep vertical angles during robot prism measurements.
+Indicator Description Poor (red) Fair (yellow) Excellent (black) Actions RTS height Provides an estimated elevation of the RTS above the floor.
+This indicator is shown after tracking the robot within a 5 m 2 (53.8 ft 2 ) area on a flat surface (tilt below $0.5^{\circ}$ ). > 1.8 m (5.9 ft) 1-1.8 m (3.3- 5.9 ft) <1 m (3.3 ft) Position the RTS at the lowest feasible height to minimize steep vertical angles during robot prism measurements.
 RTS battery level Indicates the current RTS battery level. < 5% 5-40% >40% Internal testing suggests that RTS performance for this application may be compromised in low battery mode.
 To achieve optimal results, avoid operating the instrument with a low battery level.
 RTS leveling Indicates the leveling status of the RTS. > 0.0675° 0.00567°- 0.0675° < 0.00576° If the leveling indicator is not correct, level the instrument using the electronic level when possible.
 Check that the tripod is in good condition or use a tripod stabilizer if required.
-Tracking performance Measures the dispersion of samples received from the RTS, to identify inaccurate measurements. σ>5mm σ 3-5 mm σ < 3 mm High dispersion in RTS measurements may be a consequence of the poor status of other indicators.
+Tracking performance Measures the dispersion of samples received from the RTS, to identify inaccurate measurements. σ>5 mm σ 3-5 mm σ < 3 mm High dispersion in RTS measurements may be a consequence of the poor status of other indicators.
 Check the status of the other indicators and address any issues if possible.
 This should enhance the device's tracking performance.